PropicSignifi/Query.apex/doc/query-apex/src/pages/docs/Query/result.md

 ## fetch

-Fetch a subset of the result
+Fetch a subset of the result.

 #### public SObject fetch()

-Fetch the first SObject from the result
+Fetch the first SObject from the result.

-Returns an SObject
+Returns an SObject.

 ```javascript
 Account account =